SkyLink (Los Angeles International Airport): Background

 The Los Angeles International Airport has long struggled with gridlocked traffic on World Way, the main road that circles through the airport's central terminal area, that can often back up onto Century Boulevard or the Airport Tunnel, which connect the airport to Interstate 405 and Interstate 105 respectively.

 Ahead of the 1984 Summer Olympics in Los Angeles, a second level was added to World Way, sending vehicles dropping off departing passengers to the upper level and those picking up arriving passengers to the lower.
 The relief was short-lived, and by the 2000s, the airport had ranked as one of the nation's most congested and hardest to navigate.
 That led airport managers to spend over US$15 billion to modernize the airport, with an automated people mover (APM) being one of the major improvements.
 The project was given added urgency in 2017 when Los Angeles was awarded its bid to host the 2028 Summer Olympics.

+Further urgency involved the 2026 FIFA World Cup and the 2027 Super Bowl.
+In July 2024, Mayor Karen Bass stated that "it absolutely has to be finished by the time of the World Cup."